 This article is part of a focus on disability.
 Read more here.

-Micha Frazer-Carroll is the author of Mad World: The Politics of Mental Health, which will be published by Pluto in June 2023.
+She is the author of Mad World: The Politics of Mental Health, out now from Pluto.